Caritas-Deutschland-Digitallabor/Bewertungstool-BeBERobot/README.md

 ---

-Welcome to the Evaluation tool (Bewertungstool) from project [BeBeRobot](https://www.interaktive-technologien.de/projekte/beberobot).
+Welcome to the Evaluation tool (Bewertungstool), developed by the R&D project [BeBeRobot](https://www.interaktive-technologien.de/projekte/beberobot).
 This tool is designed to help organisations inside of a care environment to evaluate and decide if robotic systems can be a good tool for their application.
-The tool is designed for Linux, we haven't tested in windows, so we cannot guarantee that it would work outside of Linux.
+The tool offers a Web interface and is designed to run in a Docker container on a Linux host.
+We have not tested deployment on Windows, which may or may not work.
-The tool offers a web interface and it is designed to be used inside a workshop environment, where the moderator is in charge of controlling the web interface and navigate it.
+The tool is designed to be used as part of an interactive workshop, where the moderator is in charge of controlling the web interface and navigates it.

-The tool allows the creation of different users, as well as many workshops as desired for each user.
+The tool allows for the creation of different user accounts, and multple workshops for each user.
 Once the workshop is created, it is possible to select the use case that will be evaluated:
 - Elderly care (inpatient) or care for the disabled (special forms of housing)
 - Hospital
 - Care for the elderly (outpatient) or care for the disabled (outpatient)

 For each of these scenarios, we provide a list with all the possible participants and the questions that will make the evaluation possible.
 The questions are sorted in six categories (care, technology & infrastructure, institutional & social embedding, Privacy & Law, ethics and economy).
 Each category has a maximum of 8 questions, but it is possible to extend this list.
-After all the questions are answered, the moderator of the workshop get a PDF Report with the result of the discussion.
+After all the questions are answered, the moderator of the workshop receives a PDF Report with the results of the discussion.

 This app was developed based on Django and the Django CMS packages.
 If you are new to Django, you can get some [information](https://docs.djangoproject.com/en/4.2/) here.